 Additive manufacturing of composites

-The project aims to evaluate two additive manufacturing technologies, laser sintering of powder material (LS) and material extrusion (FFF, FDM), applied to high temperature polymers out of the groups of PAEKs, especially PEEK (for FFF) and PEKK (for LS and FFF) with and without carbon fiber reinforcement.
+The project has evaluated two additive manufacturing technologies, laser sintering of powder material (LS) and material extrusion (FFF, FDM), applied to high temperature polymers out of the groups of PAEKs, especially PEKK with and without carbon fiber reinforcement.

 - Modelling & Simulation

 - Composite processes

 - UNIVERSITÉ DE NANTES (LTN)

 - CNRS (LTEN & PIMM)